China's Didi to invest $1 billion in its auto services platform

 The ride-hailing firm has also invested heavily in expanding its core business outside its home market.
 Since Uber left China in 2016, Didi has begun working in Southeast Asia, Brazil, Mexico and Australia by either investing in local partners or launching their services.

-Last month Didi said it received a $500 million investment from U.S. travel firm Booking Holdings Inc as part of a strategic partnership.
+Last month Didi said it received a $500 million investment from U.S. travel firm Booking Holdings Inc (BKNG.O) as part of a strategic partnership.
 The ride-hailing firm is currently valued at about $56 billion.

 Reporting by Cate Cadell, Editing by Sherry Jacob-Phillips